House, NM Demographics

 A map of House's Population by Race

-Of the 527 places in New Mexico, House is the 475th most populous.
+House is ranked the 421st most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+House was ranked the 475th most populous place in the 2020 Census.

 House's White Population